sixspeedchips/rpm-calculator/README.md

 # RPM Calculator

-This project will implement a simple stack-postfix calculator.
+This project will implement a simple stack-based postfix calculator.